 - Lee v.
 ITW Food Equipment Group LLC – Summary judgment granted in favor of a refrigeration equipment maintenance company based on no duty of care.
 Multiple plaintiffs claimed personal injuries as a result of prolonged exposure to carbon monoxide in the workplace.

 - Cervantes v.
-Bortz Products, Inc., et al. – Obtained a dismissal on behalf of a chemical manufacturer and distributor in a personal injury case involving exposure to products containing benzene or benzene derivatives after meeting and conferring with plaintiff’s counsel regarding the client’s anticipated motion for summary judgment based on the statute of limitations.
+Bortz Products, Inc., et al. – Obtained a dismissal on behalf of a chemical manufacturer and distributor in a personal injury case involving alleged exposure to products containing benzene or benzene derivatives after meeting and conferring with plaintiff’s counsel regarding the client’s anticipated motion for summary judgment based on the statute of limitations.

 - Dismissal of manufacturer following hearing on a motion to quash for lack of personal jurisdiction in claim brought by a plaintiff relating to the distribution of stone products to his employer.